An accurate and efficient scheme for function extensions on smooth domains

-One nice feature of the extension formul{\ae} \eqref{cinfinityext} and~\eqref{cnext} is that the extension acts along one direction only, while the smoothness in the other directions is automatically guaranteed by construction.
-This feature can be extended to domains $D\subset\bbR^d,$ with $\partial D$ a smooth embedded hypersurface.
-For $y\in\partial D,$ let $\bn_y$ denote the outer unit normal vector to $\partial D$ at $y.$ The tubular neighborhood theorem, see~\cite{BottTu}, ensures that for some $\epsilon>0$ the map from $\partial D\times (-\epsilon,\epsilon)$ given by \be (y,x)\mapsto y+x\bn_y \ee is a diffeomorphism onto its image.
-For such domain $D\subset\mathbb{R}^d$, we can extend the definition of $E_n$ by setting \be E_n[f](y + x\bn_y)=\sum_{j=0}^n w_j f(y -t_j x \bn_y), \ee where $y$ is a point on $\partial D$.
-The window function is dropped for now, but will usually be needed in real applications.
-Once again, $E_n[f]$ has the same order of smoothness as $f$ outside $D$ and along the tangential directions on $\partial D$ by construction.
-Thus, one only needs to ensure the continuity of the function value and its normal derivatives up to order $n$ on $\partial D$ in order for the extension to be in $\cC^n$ in a small neighborhood of $D$.
-This leads to the following Vandermonde linear system for the nodes and weights \be = , \ee which will be written as $Aw=c$ for short.
-A very nice feature of this approach is that the nodes and weights are independent of the domain, $D.$ By the nature of the extension operator, we need to have $t_j\ge 0$ for $j=0, \ldots, n$ and without loss of generality, we assume that they are arranged in increasing order, i.e., $0\le t_0<t_1<\cdots<t_n$.
+Once again, $E_n[f]$ has the same order of smoothness as $f$ in $\overline{D}^c$ and along the tangential directions on $\partial D$ by construction.
+Thus, one only needs to ensure the continuity of the function and its normal derivatives up to order $n$ on $\partial D$ in order for the extension to be in $\cC^n$ in a small neighborhood of $D$.
+This leads to the following $(n+1)\times (n+1)$ Vandermonde linear system for the nodes and weights \be = , \ee which we write as $Aw=c$ for short.
+In general such systems are very poorly conditioned, but, as we show in \cref{sec2}, the solution to this equation can be found explicitly, without recourse to numerical linear algebra.

+Another very nice feature of this approach is that the nodes and weights are independent of the domain, $D.$ By the nature of the extension operator, we need to have $t_j\ge 0$ for $j=0, \ldots, n$ and without loss of generality, we assume that they are arranged in increasing order, i.e., $0\le t_0<t_1<\cdots<t_n$.
+The extension $E_n[f]$ is then obtained by simply evaluating the sums in~\cref{extformula}.
+While this does not require the solution of any equations, it generally requires $f$ to be interpolated to the values of the arguments $\{y-t_j x\nu_y:\: j=0,\dots,n\}$ that appear in the sum.

+The paper is organized as follows.
+In \cref{sec2}, we present the main theoretical result. \Cref{sec3} discusses certain numerical issues associated with the application of our function extension scheme to solving elliptic partial differential equations.
+Numerical results in one, two, and three dimensions are shown in \cref{sec4}.